msupply-foundation/msupply_docs/content/mobile/order_and_receive/customer_requisitions.md

 template = "mobile/page.html"

 [extra]
-lead = "Ordering from a Supplying Store" toc = true top = false
+toc = true
+top = false
 +++

+## Ordering from a Supplying Store

 When a customer order stocks from you, they create a Supplier Requisition in their system.
 This will appear as a Customer Requisition in your system.